mtzmind/install-jenkins-docker/README.md

 docker compose down
 ```

-If you wish to start Jenkins again later, just run the same comand from Step 3.
+If you wish to start Jenkins again later, just run the same command from Step 3.

 # Removing Jenkins

-Once you are done playing with Jenkins maybe it is time to clean things up.
+Once you are done playing with Jenkins, maybe it is time to clean things up.

-Run the following comand to terminate Jenkins and to remove all volumes and images used:
+Run the following command to terminate Jenkins and to remove all volumes and images used:

 ```
 docker compose down --volumes --rmi all